Samuel Salter: Club career

 In 2018, he played for CS St-Hubert in the Première ligue de soccer du Québec.

 In 2020, he returned to the PLSQ, playing with AS Blainville, helping them to the league title and finishing as the league's leading scorer, including two hat-tricks in back-to-back games.

 In February 2021, Salter signed a one-year contract with club options for 2022 and 2023 with Canadian Premier League side HFX Wanderers.
 He scored his first professional goal on July 17 against Cavalry FC.
-In January 2022, HFX announced they had exercised Salter's contract option, keeping him at the club for the upcoming season.
+In January 2022, HFX announced they had exercised the forward's contract option, keeping him at the club for the upcoming season.
+He finished as the team's top scorer in 2022, with 11 league goals.

-On February 16, 2023, he joined Atlético Ottawa, for an undisclosed transfer fee, in the league's first ever intra-league transfer involving a fee on a two year deal, with a club option for 2025.
+On February 16, 2023, Salter joined fellow CPL side Atlético Ottawa for an undisclosed fee, signing a two-year deal, with a club option for 2025.
+This was the league's first ever intra-league transfer to command a fee.
+On May 13, 2023, he scored his first goal for the club in a victory over Vancouver FC.
+After the 2024 season, the club picked up his option for the 2025 season.
+On May 10, 2025, he set a league record, scoring four goals in one match, in a 5-2 victory over Valour FC.
+On August 30, 2025, he set the league record for the most goals in a single season, breaking the record of 14 by Alejandro Díaz, scoring his 15th in a match against Vancouver FC.
+He won the 2025 Golden Boot as the league's top scorer, scorer a league single-season record of 19 goals.
+He was also named the league's Player of the Year and the Players' Player of the Year, as selected by the players in the league.

+In October 2025, he signed a pre-contract with Swedish Allsvenskan club GAIS, to join the club upon the opening of the transfer window in January 2026 on a four-year contract, upon the expiry of his contract with Atlético Ottawa at the end of 2025.